 Different types of peach trees

-Peach trees can produce both clingstone and freestone fruits, however most types available for home gardening are freestone.
-You can also choose between yellow or white flesh, as well as peach trees that give fruit early or late in the season.
+Peach trees can produce both clingstone and freestone fruits.
+However, most types available for home gardening are freestone.
+You can also choose between yellow or white flesh and peach trees that give fruit early or late in the season.

-- Halehaven is a midseason variety that is exceptionally sweet.
-The trees are considered to be vigorous and the skin is said to be pleasant.
+- Halehaven is an exceptionally sweet midseason variety.
+The trees are considered vigorous, and the skin is pleasant.

 - Both Galaxy and Saturn peaches feature sweet white flesh and are donut-shaped.